Texas rapper Lil Loaded dies at 20

 "This kid was on a great path," he said, adding: "He was struggling with some things we wish we would've known about."

-Court records show that Robertson was charged with murder in the Oct.
-25, 2020, shooting of Khalil Walker.
-A police account of the incident said the shooting occurred at a home southwest of downtown Dallas.
-When officers arrived, they were told Walker, 18, had been taken to a local hospital.
+Court records show that Robertson was charged with murder in the shooting of Khalil Walker on Oct.
+25. A police account of the incident said the shooting occurred at a home southwest of downtown Dallas.
+When officers arrived, they were told that Walker, 18, had been taken to a hospital.

-Earlier this year, Robertson was indicted on the less serious crime of manslaughter for “recklessly” causing Walker’s death, the documents allege.
+Robertson was indicted this year on the less serious charge of manslaughter, accused of having "recklessly" caused Walker's death, the documents say.

-Mehyari did not respond to a request for comment on the charge.
-It wasn't clear if Robertson had entered a plea.
+Mehryari did not respond to a request for comment about the charge.
+It was not clear whether Robertson had entered a plea.

-Last month, prosecutors asked for Robertson's bond to be revoked after the rapper tested positive for marijuana, a violation of his pretrial release.
+Last month, prosecutors asked for Robertson's bond to be revoked after he tested positive for marijuana, a violation of the terms of his pretrial release.

 If you or someone you know is at risk of suicide please call the U.S. National Suicide Prevention Lifeline at 800-273-8255, text TALK to 741741 or go to SpeakingOfSuicide.com/resources for additional resources.